Skyboy14/EmployeeReviewSystem/README.md

 2. install all the necessary packages:  npm i
 3. start the app: node index.js

-# Walk through of Application and each screen
+# Walk through of the Application and each screen

 1. Login screen:
 Sign In page allows the existing employee/admin to log in to the ERS app.
 Even if you are new you can go for sign-up by clicking on sign-up on the nav bar or clicking on register user below submit button